gudiseva/stackedit/OTA-Ignite/Session 6 - Zones.md

 > Buy at Wholesale and Sell at Retail

-All Supply and Demand Zones are made of 3 elements Leg-In
+All Supply and Demand Zones are made of 3 elements
+1. Leg-In
-Base
+2. Base
-Leg Out
+3. Leg-Out

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgzNzYxMTM4XX0=
+eyJoaXN0b3J5IjpbMTEwNzIzMTY2OV19
 -->